Align R&D with the company’s business strategy

 The competitive landscape today is as fierce as ever.
-Companies find it increasingly difficult to meet their growth targets and must look for new solutions that can bring them additional revenue streams.
-R&D can be a source of competitive advantage.
+Companies find it increasingly difficult to meet their growth targets and must seek new solutions to generate additional revenue streams.
+Companies that align R&D with strategy find that it can drive innovation and competitive advantage.
 It can help companies to develop innovative products and new technologies that sustain innovative business models.
 It can also lead to operational improvements and increases in productivity.

-We often see that R&D is not aligned with a company’s overall business strategy
+We often see that companies have neglected to align R&D with the overall business strategy

 Technology Management Architecture

-Setting a Technology Management Architecture can help a company to link R&D to strategy and maximize its return on its R&D efforts.
-These were the main goals of a recent assignment with one of the largest Brazilian companies and a world’s leading player in the steel industry.
+Setting a Technology Management Architecture can help a company align R&D with strategy and maximize its return on R&D efforts.
+These were the main goals of a recent assignment with one of the largest Brazilian companies and a world-leading player in the steel industry.
 In this blog post, we share some key learning from this project.

 All these elements of the architecture could and should be customised according to the organization’s specificities.